gamemanual0/gm0/source/docs/software/odometry.rst

 sensors that you can use: two that are parallel with the robot's body in the :math:`x`-direction and one that is aligned with the :math:`y`-direction of movement (perpendicular to the drive wheels).
-The distance travelled by the left sensor is :math:`\Delta x_l` and the distance travelled by the right sensor is :math:`\Delta x_r`.
+The distance traveled by the left sensor is :math:`\Delta x_l` and the distance traveled by the right sensor is :math:`\Delta x_r`.
 The lateral distance between these two sensors is called the trackwidth.
 This is very important for determining angle for turning approximations.
 This value will need to be